civilisation

 Equality means treating all individuals without discrimination.

-- Religion teaches that discrimination based on caste, color, or status is unrighteous.
+- Religion teaches that discrimination based on caste, colour, or status is unrighteous.

 - Equality strengthens unity in society.